 Therefore the required information can be recorded by refining the concept "fracture of femur" with the site "neck of femur" and the morphology "compression fracture".

 The result of a refinement is referred to as a post-coordinated expression.
-A post-coordinated expression conforms to an abstract logical model specified in the "SNOMED CT Technical Implementation Guide" (see SNOMED CT Reference materials (§ Error!
-Reference source not found.)).
-The same guide also specifies a compositional grammar for representing these expressions in a way that is both human-readable and computer-processable (see also SNOMED CT Compositional Grammar - extended (§ Error!
-Reference source not found.)).
+A post-coordinated expression conforms to an abstract logical model specified in the "SNOMED CT Technical Implementation Guide" (see SNOMED CT Reference materials (§ B.2)).
+The same guide also specifies a compositional grammar for representing these expressions in a way that is both human-readable and computer-processable (see also SNOMED CT Compositional Grammar - extended (§ B.3)).
 The example below uses this grammar to represent a post-coordinated expression for "compression fracture of neck of femur".